The Initial Surrender Hearing

 One important issue to be resolved at this initial surrender hearing is whether you will be held in jail without bail until the next hearing, which is called a final surrender hearing.
 If your probation officer recommends that you be held, and if the judge finds you to be a danger to society or to yourself, you could be taken in custody at the end of your initial surrender hearing.

 The second hearing is the final surrender hearing.
 Your probation officer will likely be prepared to call witnesses to testify against you.
-Your attorney would have an opportunity to cross-examine those witnesses, and he or she may call witnesses on your behalf as well.
-It is important to have a skilled lawyer who has experience in criminal matters and cross examining witnesses in court.
+Your attorney will have an opportunity to cross-examine those witnesses, and he or she may call witnesses on your behalf as well.
+It is important to have a skilled lawyer who has experience in criminal matters and cross-examining witnesses in court.

 If there is evidence that you did indeed violate a term of your probation, the focus may instead shift to punishment rather than the violation.
 Remember that unlike in a trial, the Commonwealth does not need to prove that you did anything beyond a reasonable doubt at the final surrender hearing.
 It only has to prove that you probably violated a term of your probation.

 There are many ways to successfully defend against these claims.
 Sometimes an attorney can negotiate with the probation officer and get the officer to withdraw the notice of surrender entirely.
 Other times, a skilled trial attorney can prove, through cross-examination and argument, that the new arrest was without probable cause and should not be counted as a violation.
 On the other hand, it may be best to admit to the violation, but to argue for leniency in sentencing.